changeworld/azure-docs.ja-jp/articles/cloud-services/cloud-services-dotnet-install-dotnet.md

 <properties
-   pageTitle="クラウド サービスのロールに .NET をインストールする | Microsoft Azure" description="この記事では、クラウド サービスの Web ロールと worker ロールに .NET Framework を手動でインストールする方法について説明します。" services="cloud-services" documentationCenter=".net" authors="thraka"
+   pageTitle="Install .NET on a Cloud Service Role | Microsoft Azure" description="This article describes how to manually install .NET framework on Cloud Service Web and Worker Roles" services="cloud-services" documentationCenter=".net" authors="thraka"